12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 This temple is also amongst the 275 Paadal Petra Shiva Sthangal.
 This temple is also one of the 18 Shakti Peethas of Goddess Parvati.
 It is the only temple in India which is both a Shakti Peetha and a Jyotirlinga.
 It is believed that the person who visits this temple attains moksha and all their desires are fulfilled.

-What are the Mallikarjuna Temple timings?
+What are the Mallikarjuna Jyotirlinga timings?

-The Mallikarjuna Jyotirlinga timings are:
+The Mallikarjuna Jyotirlinga timings are from 4:30 to 10.

 What is the best time to visit the Mallikarjuna Jyotirlinga?